Think of incidents in your life that you wished never occurred.

 The legendary killer Kamui Uehara awakens after 20 years of being institutionalized as a vegetable, and goes on a killing spree.

-In the Transmitter Arc, the player is put in the role of a new recruit in the Hineous Crime Unit, which deals with Transmittable Crimes, and is set to investigate the resurrection of Kamui Uehara, unravelling the secrets behind the foundation of the 24th ward in the process.
+In the Transmitter Arc, the player is put in the role of a new recruit in the Heinous Crime Unit, which deals with Transmittable Crimes, and is set to investigate the resurrection of Kamui Uehara, unraveling the secrets behind the foundation of the 24th ward in the process.

 (The player character is actually a blank slate through which the player experiences the events of the game.
-For all intents and porpouses, he’s not really the protagonist of the Transmitter Arc.
-Tetsugoro Kusabi, a hardboiled, veteran cop, and Sumio Kodai, his rookie apprentice, could be considered the real protagonists of Transmitter.)
+For all intents and proposes, he’s not really the protagonist of the Transmitter Arc.
+Tetsugoro Kusabi, a hard-boiled, veteran cop, and Sumio Kodai, his rookie apprentice, could be considered the real protagonists of Transmitter.)

 2001: Flower, Sun and Rain